braindynamicslab/dyneusr-notebooks/README.md

 dyneusr-notebooks
 =================

-DyNeuSR Notebooks is a public repository of Jupyter notebook tutorials using DyNeuSR.
+DyNeuSR-Notebooks is a public repository of Jupyter notebook tutorials using DyNeuSR.

 Important links